-Around 27% of companies are outsourcing at least parts of their business to improve efficiency.
+Most of the companies are outsourcing virtual assistants, at least parts of their business to improve efficiency.
 So, if fast-paced growth leaves you struggling to keep up with the workload, you could benefit significantly by hiring an online business manager (OBM).

 They handle the recurring, everyday administrative, communication, and business planning tasks while you focus on your clients and growth strategy.
 But - how do you actually know if you need an online business manager, and how do you hire the right person virtually?

 This blog will discuss the tasks you can outsource to your online business manager and the different hiring approaches to help you find the best OBM for your business.

 An online business manager (OBM) is an independent contractor who offers services and provides ambitious business owners with business planning and administrative help.

 They take over the daily administrative operations of your business and manage your team's calendar, your internal and external communications, and your planning department so that you have the time to focus on business growth and client management.

 You can choose to hire an OBM for a temporary project basis or as a long-term contractor to help you grow your business.
 Additionally, some business owners choose to hire an OBM only when things get too hectic, like the holiday season.